 - Articles of interest to undergraduate mathematics students are included, assisting the Society in achieving its objectives.
 Most of the papers are written by student KME members and many have previously been presented at national or regional conventions.

 - News items about various chapters and their activities, as an aid to establishing ties between the chapters, are also included.
-The chapter news section is edited by the National Historian, Peter Skoner of Saint Francis University.
+The chapter news section is edited by the National Historian, Cynthia Huffman of Pittsburg State University.

 - A problems section, edited by Pat Costello of Kentucky Alpha, is present in each issue and includes proposed problems and solved problems.